Why writing to Just One Buyer is Bad Advice

 You can lean on impulse, aspiration, or lifestyle cues, because the buyer and the user are the same person.

 But in B2B, it’s not just one customer—you’re dealing with a committee.
-Often 7–10 people make up an entire ecosystem of stakeholders, each with their own lens, priorities, and anxieties at different points of the buyer journey.
-They’re all reading the same corporate content, but with completely self-interested agendas.
+5-7–10 people who make up an ecosystem of stakeholders, each with their own lens, priorities, and anxieties at different points of the buyer journey.

 One message.
-10 very different readers.
-Your B2B Communication Strategy
+10 very different minds.

 Because it’s hard to pinpoint who you’re writing to, many communicators make the mistake of treating B2B content like there’s just one buyer—and trying to appeal to everyone.

-You end up connecting with no one and missing the prospects who would actually benefit most from your services.
+The result: Diluted, vague messaging with unfocused promises that end up connecting with no one and missing the prospects who would benefit most from your services.

-So here's who you’re really writing to in B2B:
+Here's who you’re really writing to in B2B:

 Your Decision Committee Cheat Sheet: